TimBest/travel-blog/_posts/2022-06-21-kilimanjaro.md

 | Distance   | 10 km                   |
 | Zone       | Forest (#3) |

-[ADD something about the experience tipping?]

-We left high camp at the top of the heater zone.
-Passed through all the familiar plants that we had seen on the first two days.
+We left High Camp at the top of the heather zone in the morning with everyone feeling a bit better.
+It was lovely to pass through all the familiar plants that we had seen on the first two days.
+On the way down, we continued to learn more about the mountain and the life of porters from our guides.
+We were walking down the most popular re-supply route for porters working with larger groups, where they brought rubbish down and food up.

+Honestly, it felt surreal to know that the experience was about to come to an end.
+We kept reflecting at how fast the whole thing was, and how unique it was.

 Our bodies were happy to have the increasing oxygen and moisture.
+Not only was the oxygen helping our heads, our skin had become incredibly dry from the lack of moisture in the air.
 From our time on the mountain our lips were chapped and noses unhappy.
-Our bodies didn't know what to do with all the moisture but we were happy.
+Our bodies did not know what to do with moisture, and our noses started running, but we were happy.

-When we finally made it back to the parking lot we gave some information to our guide and got certificates printed with our names, ages, and when we submitted.
+When we finally made it back to the parking lot, the coordinator greeted us and congragulated us.
+We also gave our guides our legal names and ages to our guide.
+If you summit, the park gives certificates printed with your names, ages, and when we submitted (date and time).
+We are definitely getting these framed!

-We drove to town and ate lunch with the guides.
-We shared food for the first times with our guides and got to try [Ugali](https://en.wikipedia.org/wiki/Ugali) with chicken sauce and a liver sauce.
-It was by far the best food we had so far in Tanzania.
-Our only regret was not insisting that the rest of the team eat with us as well.
+We drove to Moshi, a nearby town, and ate lunch with the guides, Julius and Hussein.
+It was the first time we were sharing a breakfast or dinner with anyone.
+We did eat with them at lunch, often when we were taking a break from hiking and tired.
+For this meal, we were energized and chatty.
+We had been told about[Ugali](https://en.wikipedia.org/wiki/Ugali), a local polenta/corn, and finally got to try it.
+The guides ordered Ugali with chicken sauce and a liver sauce, and we ordered fried chicken and fish.
+Almost immediately, we were all sharing the four dishes interchangably, like family.
+It was a truly special moment for us to celebrate with them and solidify the bond we had made.
+Beyond that, it was by far the best food we had so far in Tanzania.
+Our only regret was not insisting that the rest of the team eat with us as well!

 {% include image-gallery.html folder="/assets/images/2022-06-21-kilimanjaro/day7" %}

 ## Reflections

-Our trip made a number of inequalities in the world very transparent to us.
-The team we were working with was happy to have work as many have had non since the beginning of the pandemic.
-And from that perspective we were happy to be spending our money on the experience.
-We were also happy with how the park was regulated.
-They ensured no porter is carrying more than 20kg with weighing station at the base and some of the campsites.
-The park also ensured that the porters had a tent to sleep in.
-Apparently in the past they would sleep out side or in caves.'

-How ever it did feel strange to know skilled these people are and how little they are making dividing our trip cost across a week and 12 people does not amount to much.
-In addition this was not evenly slipt.
-There was a clear hierarchy among the team.

-Overall, I happy we climbed kilimanjaro.
-I don't have a desire to do it a second time but it was a very unique experience.
-It is truly special to climb one of the tallest mountain in the world with little to no mountaineering experience our selves.
-For the inequities, I don't think they are any more or less then what we experience in the State but they are definitely more transparent
+Overall, we are both happy we climbed Kilimanjaro.
+I don't have a desire to do it a second time, but it was a very unique experience.
+I can't beleive how accessible the sumbit is.
+The guides and porters make it so that there is no mountaineering experiance need to climb one of the largest mountains in the world.

+For Katherine, she felt empowered by knowing that she summitted through a deeply physically uncomfortable experience.
+Even when her body was so frustrated, she was able to keep going and do this hard thing.
+Plus she kept her spirits up and tried to be a supporter and cheerleader for others.
+Even at the camp, when she cried, immediately after she spoke to folks who had seen her cry and heading up the mountain and encouraged them.
+It was a good reminder of how powerful your focus and atitude is when facing a challenge.